-FIS owed FNF \$43.7 million at December 31, 2004, relating to amounts owed pursuant to the relationships described above between the two companies and FIS's share of income taxes payable by FNF.
+FIS owed FNF \$43.7 million at December 31, 2004, relating primarily to amounts owed relating to the various service agreements between the two companies and FIS's share of income taxes payable by FNF.
 This amount represents the intercompany and income taxes payable activity for November and December of 2004 as all intercompany and income tax activity due prior to November 2004 were considered capital contributions and included in FNF's net investment in FIS.
 Effective as of March 9, 2005, amounts due to or from FNF are settled monthly.